nf-core/eager/docs/usage.md

 DamageProfiler:

 - Do I see evidence of damage on human DNA?
-  - If high numbers of mapped reads but no damage may indicate significant modern contamination.
+  - High numbers of mapped reads but no damage may indicate significant modern contamination.
   - Was the read trimming I specified enough to overcome damage effects?